tenzir/tenzir/web/docs/understand/data-model/taxonomies.md

 ## Concepts

 A *concept* is a set of [extractors][extractors] to enable more semantic querying.
-VAST translates a query expression containing a concept to a disjunction of all extractors.
+Tenzir translates a query expression containing a concept to a disjunction of all extractors.

 [extractors]: ../expressions.md#extractors